ShiveshM/GolemFlavor/docs/source/physics.rst

   :width: 700px
   :align: center

-  Astrophysical neutrino flavour composition ternary plot.
-Axes show the fraction of each neutrino flavour.
-Coloured shapes show 3 models for the source flavour composition.
-The arrows indicate the effect of neutrino mixing during propagation and the unfilled shapes show the corresponding measured flavour compositions.
-The hatched area shows the region in measured flavour space in which all standard astrophysical models live.
+  Astrophysical neutrino flavor composition ternary plot.
+Axes show the fraction of each neutrino flavor.
+Coloured shapes show 3 models for the source flavor composition.
+The arrows indicate the effect of neutrino mixing during propagation and the unfilled shapes show the corresponding measured flavor compositions.
+The hatched area shows the region in measured flavor space in which all standard astrophysical models live.

 IceCube